Production Coordinators

 What are standard production norms in Saudi Arabia?

-Saudi shoots follow Saudi Film Commission guidelines with specific cultural sensitivity protocols, gender-related rules, seasonal scheduling around religious observances, and government permit needs that our coordinators manage with expertise.
+Saudi shoots follow Saudi Film Commission guidelines.
+These cover cultural sensitivity rules and gender-related rules.
+They also cover seasonal scheduling around religious observances and government permit needs.
+Our coordinators manage all of it with skill.

 How do your coordinators handle scheduling in Saudi Arabia?

-Here is the breakdown.
-Our coordinators build and keep detailed shooting schedules accounting for Saudi logistics — travel times between locations, vendor availability, local working hour rules, and weather considerations.
-They distribute daily call sheets, set up department heads, and manage schedule changes to keep your production on track across Riyadh, Jeddah, AlUla, NEOM.
+Our coordinators build and keep detailed shooting schedules.
+These account for Saudi logistics.
+That means travel times between locations and vendor availability.
+It also means local working-hour rules and the weather.
+They send out daily call sheets.
+They brief department heads.
+They manage schedule changes.
+Your shoot stays on track across Riyadh, Jeddah, AlUla, NEOM.

 How do your coordinators manage local vendors?

-Here is what that looks like on the ground.
-Our coordinators keep a vetted network of Saudi vendors for gear, transport, catering, and production supplies.
-They handle purchase orders, negotiate rates, set up deliveries, and manage vendor relationships across Riyadh, Jeddah, AlUla to make sure reliable service across your production.
+Our coordinators keep a vetted network of Saudi vendors.
+These cover gear, transport, catering, and production supplies.
+They handle purchase orders and negotiate rates.
+They set up deliveries and manage vendor ties across Riyadh, Jeddah, AlUla.
+You get reliable service across your whole shoot.

 When should a production coordinator start?